 What is an escrow officer?

-An escrow officer, also known as an escrow agent, is a representative at the escrow company who is assigned to the transaction.
+An escrow officer is a representative at an escrow company who is assigned to the sale of a property.

 They can objectively discuss the instructions for the closing to take place, but they must remain completely neutral.

-It’s the escrow officer’s job to make sure all of the T’s are crossed and all of the I’s are dotted.
+It’s the escrow officer’s job to make sure all of the T’s are crossed and all of the I’s are dotted before the sale closes.

 Is a title company and an escrow company the same?